Microsoft/go/eng/doc/fips/README.md

 A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
 This is the case for `opensslcrypto` (always using OpenSSL), `cngcrypto` (always using CNG) and `darwincrypto` (always using CommonCrypto/CryptoKit).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-The following sections describe how to enable FIPS mode and the effect of the `GOFIPS` environment variable on each supported platform.
+The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140` setting on each supported platform.

+> [!NOTE]
+> Since Go 1.24, setting `GOFIPS=1` is equivalent to setting `GODEBUG=fips140=on`.
+The latter is the recommended way to enable FIPS mode.
+Support for the `GOFIPS` environment variable will be removed in Go 1.25.

 > [!NOTE]
 > The options described in this section have no effect at build time, only runtime.
 When the Go program starts up, it examines its environment variables and other platform-specific configurations.
 This is normally the desired behavior.
 See [`requirefips`](#build-option-to-require-fips-mode) for info about an optional build tag that may affect FIPS mode.